enkomio/ProgramUpdater/README.md

 # Usage

 The framework can be used via the command line tools or by integrating it in your web application.
-In both case, the step to release a new update is composed of the following three steps:
+In both case, the process to release a new update is composed of the following three steps:

 * Create the metadata related to the new update
 * Push the metadata to the update server (this step can be merged with the above one)